LassoSoft/LassoGuide/lasso_guide_source/operations/protocols-pipes.rst

 .. method:: net_named_pipe()
 .. method:: net_named_pipe(fd::filedesc)

-   The first method accepts no parameters and returns a new net_named_pipe object.
-Alternatively, a filedesc object that will be used to read and write data can be passed as a parameter.
+   The first method accepts no parameters and returns a new `net_named_pipe` object.
+Alternatively, a :type:`filedesc` object that will be used to read and write data can be passed as a parameter.

 Opening Named Pipe Connections